d3/d3-scale/README.md

 <a name="pow_interpolate" href="#pow_interpolate">#</a> <i>pow</i>.<b>interpolate</b>([<i>factory</i>])

 If *factory* is specified, sets the scale’s output interpolator using the specified *factory*.
-The interpolator factory defaults to [interpolate](https://github.com/d3/d3-interpolate#interpolate), and is used to map the normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
+The interpolator factory is used to map the normalized domain parameter *t* in [0,1] to the corresponding value in the output range.
 The interpolator factory will be used to construct interpolators for each adjacent pair of values from the output range.
 If *factory* is not specified, returns the scale’s interpolator factory.

 <a name="pow_clamp" href="#pow_clamp">#</a> <i>pow</i>.<b>clamp</b>([<i>boolean</i>])